CA Data Privacy Notice

 - Financial information relating to subscriptions, sales and other transactions such as tournament entry.
 No credit card details are held by the CA online and bank account details (for direct debits) are stored offline.

-- Committee membership or other service to the CA
+- Committee membership or other positions within the CA.

-- Entries, management and results, including selection for and participation in teams or squads
+- Entries to, schedules for and results of events, including selection for and participation in teams or squads.

 It may also hold data relating to contracts with staff and third parties, as noted above.

 In addition, unstructured personal data relating to you may be held in e-mails sent to or from you, or between those acting on behalf of the CA, and in logs of requests you make to its website.

 The CA will not pass your data to anyone without your consent, except where necessary to provide its services, as detailed below: